vishalchovatiya/CPP_Templates/Smart pointer & why we need move constructors and move assignment?.md

 }
 ```
 - Above function swap makes 3 copies.
 That leads to a lot of excessive string creation and destruction, which is slow.
-- However, doing copies isn’t necessary here.
-All we’re really trying to do is swap the values of a and b, which can be accomplished just as well using 3 moves instead!
+- However, doing copies isn't necessary here.
+All we're really trying to do is swap the values of a and b, which can be accomplished just as well using 3 moves instead!
 So if we switch from copy semantics to move semantics, we can make our code more performant.
 ```c++
 template<class T>
 void swap(T& a, T& b)